Written by Anna from Expert World Travel & the Chasing the Donkey team.

 It’s a 120 km drive South East.

-Best way to get to Sutjeska National Park from Sarajevo
+The best way to get to Sutjeska National Park from Sarajevo

 Buses require changes at Mostar and Gacko and take a total of 7 hours, so a car rental or self-drive will take 2.3 hours to get here.

-Small town Srebrenica will always be remembered for the Srebrenica Massacre and Bosnian Genocide.
-Memorials have been erected for victims from both sides, the Bratunac Memorial for the Serbs and the Genocide Memorial for the Bosnians.
 Srebrenica has many damaged homes and buildings that still stand testament to the war.
-Other than this stoic reminder of the past, Srebrenica is also home to natural thermal springs that are said to have healing properties.
+In addition to this stoic reminder of the past, Srebrenica is also home to natural thermal springs that are said to have healing properties.

 How far is Srebrenica from Sarajevo?